Efficient Ranking of Lyndon Words and Decoding Lexicographically Minimal de Bruijn Sequence: Ranking Lyndon Words with Arithmetic Operations

-In the unit-cost RAM model of arithmetic operations we obtain $\Oh(n^2)$ time.
+In the unit-cost RAM model of arithmetic operations, we obtain $\Oh(n^2)$ time.
 It is easy to check that all arithmetic operations performed in the algorithm above are additions and subtractions of numbers not exceeding $\sigma^n$ and multiplications of such numbers by small numbers.
-Hence, in the word-RAM model we obtain $\Oh(n^3)$ time.
-In the following section we give an algorithm working in $\Oh(n^2 \log \sigma)$ time in the word-RAM model.
+Hence, in the word RAM model we obtain $\Oh(n^3)$ time.
+In the following section we give an algorithm working in $\Oh(n^2 \log \sigma)$ time in the word RAM model.